-Their so tasty and a must-have when hunger strikes.
+They’re so tasty and a must-have when hunger strikes.

 Finally, after strolling the cobbled streets, pop over to the Thermae Spa pool that’s heated by geothermal activity.
 Their outdoor pool is just so nice.

 Though be warned, you can easily get sunburned, especially on a sunny day.
-Lather yourself in sun protection, like the ones Bioderma produce that’s not using nano mineral filters and is better for the environment.
+Lather yourself in sun protection, like the ones Bioderma produce that’s not using nano mineral filters and are better for the environment.